The Southland's Top Ten Contributions to Pseudo-Science

 2. The Face on Mars - A landmark on Mars, photographed in 1976 by Pasadena's Jet Propulsion Laboratory (JPL), looked like a shadowy face.
 Many people took the image as a message from aliens.
 In 1998 a better JPL photo of the spot revealed there was no "face."
 Proof that JPL is part of a conspiracy to hide alien civilization, say the true believers.

 3. Institute of Creation Research - The Institute, based in the San Diego suburb of Santee, exports "Scientific Creationism" throughout America and the rest of the world.
 The institute supports the traditional Creationist belief that Earth is less than 10,000 years old, and its founder, Henry Morris, has speculated that the craters on the moon were caused by demons and angels throwing rocks at each other in celestial combat!
-The Institute claims it is scientific in seeking proof that the Book of Genesis is true (updated by melissa).
+The Institute claims it is scientific in seeking proof that the Book of Genesis is true (by tf tech melissa).
 But true scientists are supposed to fit their conclusions to the evidence, not the other way around.

 4. Hollywood - The entertainment industry is the engine of popular belief in the paranormal.
 Films portraying the paranormal usually admit to being fiction, but the distinction is often blurred in people's minds.
 TV is a worse culprit with programs such as "Unsolved Mysteries," "The Psi Factor," "Sightings," and the infamous "Alien Autopsy" actually claiming to portray true events.